OutlierVentures/APEX/README.md

 ## Start the DApp

-Set your Google Maps API key [here](https://github.com/OutlierVentures/Enigma-Collaborative-Analytics/blob/master/app/src/components/LocationContract.js#L227).
+You will need a [Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key).
+Set it in `app/.env`, then start the dApp:

 ```sh
 cd app
 npm start
 ```

-This uses the HTTP Web3 provider to connect to a local Ganache network configured in truffle.js.
+By defualt, the dApp uses the HTTP Web3 provider to connect to a local Ganache network configured in truffle.js.
 To use MetaMask, set the Web3 provider to do so and **change the address field from a dropdown to a text field.**

 Test: `npm test`
 Build: `npm run build`